mushtaqak/learnings/tools/tmux.md

 - `Ctrl-b <any-number>`: Navigate to the window numbered <any-number> in current tmux session.
 - `Ctrl-b z`: Fullscreen a pane.
 - `Ctrl-b C-<arrow-key>`: Resize pane in direction of <arrow-key>.
+- Type `exit` in any pane to close the pane.

 ## Customization